mastermindankur/dummy-platform/README.md

-# WCE 2025 Program Dashboard
+# Dummy Platform

-This is a Next.js application that serves as a comprehensive dashboard for tracking the progress, value, and key actions related to the World Class Engineering (WCE) 2025 program.
+This is a dummy Next.js application that serves as a sample dashboard for tracking progress, value, and key actions for a fictional program.

 ## Tech Stack